 Pediatrics investigators are responsible for supervising their own research staff and ensuring staff follow Lifespan policies.
 Any projects they work on should be assigned by you directly.
 Be accessible to your staff and check in frequently.
 The PI is responsible for ensuring that each research staff member has:

 □ a Rhode Island Hospital ID badge

-□ For paid and unpaid research positions, contact Donna Kaplan to initiate the hiring process completed CITI research training
+For paid and unpaid research positions, contact the Department Research Administrators to initiate the hiring process

 □ a workspace